jchu634/ShortsRedirector/README.md

 <h1>Shorts Redirector</h1>

 # About
-Shorts Redirector is an chrome extension that redirects Youtube Shorts, so that they are viewed as a normal video.
+Shorts Redirector is an chrome extension that automatically redirects the your tab when you click on a Youtube Shorts.
+Shorts Redirector redirects the YouTube short into its YouTube video counterpart. i.e. YouTube shorts are automatically redirected so that you can view it as a normal YouTube video

 # Permissions
 - Tabs + Webrequest
 Shorts Redirector require these two permissions to find your current tab and redirect it
 - Storage
 Shorts Redirector uses this permission to store your settings